Can’t log back into your WordPress site?

 Log into your server control panel …

-Navigate to the “Databases” section and click on phpMyAdmin …
+Navigate to the “Databases” section and open phpMyAdmin …

-Note: If you have multiple databases set up on your domain, make sure you choose the correct one …
+Note: If you have multiple databases set up on your domain, make sure that you select the right one …

-You will see a list of all your site’s users with their usernames and email addresses.
-Typically, the first line is assigned to the site administrator, but if you have more users and need to locate their username or email, then scroll down the list until you find the details you are looking for …
+This section contains a list of all your site’s users with their usernames and emails.
+Typically, the first line is assigned to the site administrator, but if you have more users and need to locate their username or email, then scroll down the list until you find what you are looking for …

-For security reasons, WordPress stores all passwords as a cryptographic hash function (MD5 Hash) instead of plain text.
+For reasons of security, WordPress stores all passwords as a cryptographic hash function (MD5 Hash) rather than plain text.
 This prevents even the site administrator from knowing a user’s password.

-To change this password you would need an encryption tool that lets you generate an MD5 hash, which you would then copy and paste into the password field.
-You can search for “free MD5 generators online” if you want to change the password yourself, but as suggested earlier, ask for professional assistance if you don’t know what you are doing, and want to avoid causing errors.
+To replace this password requires using an encryption tool that lets you generate an MD5 hash, which you would then copy and paste into the password field.
+You can search for “free MD5 generators online” if you want to change the password yourself, but as suggested earlier, ask for professional help if you really don’t know what you are doing, as you could end up causing errors.

-Once you know the username and email address, log out of your server, return to your login screen and request a new password …
+Once you have retrieved your username and email address, log out of your server, return to the login screen and request a new password …

-Did you enjoy this tutorial?
-Feel free to share this article with other website owners using the social links below.
+Did you enjoy this article?
+Please feel free to use the social buttons below and share this post with other website owners.